Jaynisto/bills-settings/readme.md

 Create a folder called `settings-bill-expressjs`.
 Create a GitHub repo with the same name for the project.

-If the total cost exceed the warning level show the total cost in orange, if it exceeds the critical level show it in red and prevent any new costs from being added.
+qIf the total cost exceed the warning level show the total cost in orange, if it exceeds the critical level show it in red and prevent any new costs from being added.

 > **Note:** use the `res.redirect('/target-route')` route to redirect to a GET route.